 Use this guide with Books for Children to Act Out, and you could plan an entire year of drama lessons for young children!

-You can have both titles for basically $1 each (a monthly subscription is $9.95 for ten downloads).
+You can have both titles for a little over $1 each (a monthly subscription is $12.95 for ten downloads).
 This is the kind of value that Drama Notebook provides to teachers and teaching artists.
 The author of the site is committed to bringing high-quality drama teaching materials to those who are doing amazing work in the world, at a price they can afford.